-15 They came to Jerusalem.
+- They came to Jerusalem.
 Jesus went into the Temple Courts, and began to drive out those who were buying and selling there.
-He overturned the tables of the money changers, and the seats of the pigeon-dealers, 16 and would not allow anyone to carry anything across the Temple Courts.
-17 Then he began to teach.
-'Does not scripture say,' he asked, '"My house will be called a house of prayer for all the nations"?
-But you have made it a den of robbers.'
-18 Now the chief priests and the teachers of the Law heard this and began to look for some way of putting Jesus to death; for they were afraid of him, since all the people were greatly impressed by his teaching.
-19 As soon as evening fell, Jesus and his disciples went out of the city.

-20 Ås they passed by early in the morning, they noticed that the fig tree was withered up from the roots.
-21 Then Peter recalled what had occurred.
-'Look, Rabbi,' he exclaimed, 'the fig tree which you doomed is withered up!'

-22 'Have faith in God!' replied Jesus.
-23 'I tell you that if anyone should say to this hill "Be lifted up and hurled into the sea!", without ever a doubt in his mind, but in the faith that what he says will be done, he would find that it would be.
-24 And therefore I say to you "Have faith that whatever you ask for in prayer is already granted you, and you will find that it will be."

-25 'And, whenever you stand up to pray, forgive any grievance that you have against anyone, so that your Father who is in heaven also may forgive you your offences.' $^{26\,}$

-27 They came to Jerusalem again.
+He overturned the tables of the money changers, and the seats of the pigeon-dealers, and would not allow anyone to carry anything across the Temple Courts.
+Then he began to teach.
+"Does not scripture say," he asked, "'My house will be called a house of prayer for all the nations'?
+But you have made it a den of robbers."
+Now the chief priests and the teachers of the Law heard this and began to look for some way of putting Jesus to death; for they were afraid of him, since all the people were greatly impressed by his teaching.
+As soon as evening fell, Jesus and his disciples went out of the city. - As they passed by early in the morning, they noticed that the fig tree was withered up from the roots.
+Then Peter recalled what had occurred.
+"Look, Rabbi," he exclaimed, "the fig tree which you doomed is withered up!" - "Have faith in God!" replied Jesus.
+"I tell you that if anyone should say to this hill 'Be lifted up and hurled into the sea!', without ever a doubt in his mind, but in the faith that what he says will be done, he would find that it would be.
+And therefore I say to you 'Have faith that whatever you ask for in prayer is already granted you, and you will find that it will be.' - "And, whenever you stand up to pray, forgive any grievance that you have against anyone, so that your Father who is in heaven also may forgive you your offenses." \ - They came to Jerusalem again.
 While Jesus was walking about in the Temple Courts, the chief priests, the teachers of the Law, and the elders came up to him.
-28 'What authority have you to do these things?' they said.
-'Who gave you the authority to do them?'

-29 'I will put one question to you,' said Jesus.
-'Answer me that, and then I will tell you what authority I have to act as I do.
-30 It is about John's baptism.
+"What authority have you to do these things?" they said.
+"Who gave you the authority to do them?" - "I will put one question to you," said Jesus.
+"Answer me that, and then I will tell you what authority I have to act as I do.
+It is about John's baptism.
 Was it of divine or human origin?
-Answer me that.'
-31 They began arguing together.
-'If we say "divine," he will say "Why then didn't you believe him?"
-32 Yet can we say "human"?'
+Answer me that."
+They began arguing together.
+"If we say 'divine,' he will say 'Why then didn't you believe him?'
+Yet can we say 'human'?"
 They were afraid of the people, for everyone regarded John as undoubtedly a prophet.
-33 So their answer to Jesus was - 'We do not know.'
+So their answer to Jesus was "We do not know."

-'Then I,' replied Jesus, 'refuse to tell you what authority I have to do these things.'
+"Then I," replied Jesus, "refuse to tell you what authority I have to do these things."

-1 Jesus began to speak to them in parables, 'A man once planted a vineyard, put a fence round it, dug a wine-press, built a tower, and then let it out to tenants and went abroad.
-2 At the proper time he sent a servant to the tenants, to receive from them a share of the produce of the grape harvest; 3 but they seized him, and beat him, and sent him away empty-handed.
-4A second time the owner sent a servant to them; this man, too, the tenants struck on the head, and insulted.
-5He sent another, but him they killed; and so with many others - some they beat and some they killed.
-6He had still one son, who was very dear to him; and him he sent to them last of all.
-"They will respect my son," he said.
-7But those tenants said to one another "Here is the heir!
-Come, let us kill him, and his inheritance will be ours."
-8So they seized him, and killed him, and threw his body outside the vineyard.
-9What will the owner of the vineyard do?
-He will come and put the tenants to death, and he will let the vineyard to others.
+Jesus began to speak to them in parables, "A man once planted a vineyard, put a fence around it, dug a wine-press, built a tower, and then let it out to tenants and went abroad.
+At the proper time he sent a servant to the tenants, to receive from them a share of the produce of the grape harvest; but they seized him, and beat him, and sent him away empty-handed.
+A second time the owner sent a servant to them; this man, too, the tenants struck on the head, and insulted.
+He sent another, but him they killed; and so with many others - some they beat and some they killed.
+He had still one

-^{11:26} Some later manuscripts add: But if you do not forgive, neither will your Father in heaven forgive your offences.
+\ 11:26 Some later manuscripts add: But if you do not forgive, neither will your Father in heaven forgive your offenses.